ptitfred/posix-toolbox/README.md

 ### From sources

-:warning: **With 2.0 release, it's not untested and at your own risk.** I will only use Nix from now on.
+:warning: **With 2.0 release, it's untested and at your own risk.** I will only use Nix from now on.

 You still have the old-school approach to checkout the sources and add it to your PATH: